 - Square Footage: Best under 600 sqf

-Looking for occasional heat for your garage and live in a warmer climate?
+Are you looking for occasional heat for your garage and living in a warmer climate?

 First, a great place to start is an electric heater to take the chill off a small workshop and keep the heat at a working temperature for your shop projects.

-And, as a major advantage to a gas garage heater you will NOT need to vent an electric unit (that I have seen – follow all manufacturer guidelines).
+And, as a significant advantage to a gas garage heater, you will NOT need to vent an electric unit (that I have seen – follow all manufacturer guidelines).

 Key features: